-Line 34 - Arizona Income Tax Withheld
+Line 32 - Arizona Income Tax Withheld

 Enter the Arizona income tax withheld shown on the Form(s) W-2 from your employer.
 Also enter the Arizona income tax withheld shown on your Form(s) 1099-R (distributions from pensions, annuities, etc.).
 Do not include any income tax withheld for another state.
-Attach the Form(s) W-2 and 1099-R to page 2 of your return.
+Attach the Form(s) W-2 and 1099-R to the back of the last page of your return.